-- A minimum of 30 credits that apply toward the degree earned at WWCC. - A minimum of two (2) quarters enrolled at WWCC.
+• A minimum of 30 credits that apply toward the degree earned at WWCC.

 30 credits required.
 Sequences should not be broken up between institutions.

 Biology or Physics Sequence • 15 credits

 Note: Some schools require calculus based Physics for the major.
 Consult with receiving transfer institution.

 Choose one of the following sequences: